ctheil/home__server--api/README.md

-# Home Server
+# Home Server API

-A custom API that targets various smart-devices connected via my home local-network.
-Currently, the main integration is with my Roku Smart tv.
+A custom-built API designed to integrate and automate various smart devices within my home network.
+The primary integration is with my Roku Smart TV, enabling advanced features like a custom Dark Mode.

-## Roku
+## Key Features
-The roku integration in this api allows my smart-home HomeAssistant setup to call the api when triggered by events that comminicate and automate tasks on the Roku.
-The most used integreation is the Dark Mode api.
+### Roku Dark Mode Automation

-### Dark Mode
+- **Problem:**  Roku TVs lack a straightforward "Dark Mode" toggle.
-Converting this tv from standard into a dark mode is simple, yet cumbersome.
-There should be a simple button that does it all for you, however, that is not included.
-So, I built one.
-When my I trigger dark mode in HomeAssistant, or better yet, when HomeAssistant knows it's bed-time, it tirggers calls the API `/roku/toggle`.
+- **Solution:**  Developed an API endpoint (`/roku/toggle`) that acts as a remote, automating the steps to switch the TV to its darkest settings.
-This uses the Node Roku API and acts as a remote, and flows through the steps to convert the picture mode into the its darkest settings, and vis-versa.
-Becuase there is no way to ask the Roku for information, the API stores the state in a file that is also exposed for HomeAssistant to get the state from the server.
+- **Integration with HomeAssistant:**  The API can be triggered by events in HomeAssistant, such as bedtime routines, to automatically toggle Dark Mode.

-## Where does it live?
+- **State Management:**  Since Roku doesn't provide a way to retrieve its state, the API maintains the state in a file, which is also accessible to HomeAssistant.
-This API, along with portainer, a plex media server, home assistant, and a cloudflare tunnel, are all containerized and running on an older PC that I restored with Ubuntu Server.
+### Dockerized Environment

-## Docker
+- **Components:**  The API, along with Portainer, Plex Media Server, HomeAssistant, and a Cloudflare tunnel, are containerized and run on a restored PC with Ubuntu Server.
-The dockerization of this entire project has been incredible, yet complicated.
+- **Internal Networking:**  Established an internal network for container communication, allowing seamless interaction between HomeAssistant, the API, Plex, and Cloudflare tunnel.
-### Docker Internal Networking
+## Challenges
-The most compplicated part about this setup is allowing the containers to communicate with one-another.
-Allowing homeassistant to communicate with this API, plex, and allowing cloudflre to expore the containers via a tunnel means I needed to initialize an internal network for internal communication.
-While this may sound trivial, and the setup was indeed trivial, it introduces more steps and deviation when troubleshooting, esepcially when very few people running homeassistant have a similar setup.
+- **Docker Networking:**  While setting up the internal network was straightforward, it added complexity to troubleshooting, especially given the uniqueness of this setup in the HomeAssistant community.---